andrtell/traefik-vm/README.md

 ansible-playbook -i inventory.yaml --ask-become-pass --extra-vars "lets_encrypt_email=<EMAIL>" playbooks/*.yaml
 ```

-*Then test Traefik setup by deploying a container on your VM*
+*Then confirm Traefik works on your VM*

+Deploy a container on your VM.

 See [Basic VM](https://github.com/andrtell/basic-vm) step 2 for how to setup a remote Podman connection (`-c vm`).